scrapinghub/splash/docs/scripting-ref.rst

     The rule of thumb: if an argument or a return value can be serialized via JSON, then it is fine.

+If a JavaScript function throws an error, it is re-throwed as a Lua error.
+To handle errors it is better to use JavaScript try/catch because some of the information about the error can be lost in JavaScript → Lua conversion.

 .. _splash-runjs:

 splash:runjs